 Today, it can be quite difficult to get hold of some cryptocurrency.
 This means that many people who want to get into crypto are put off by the various steps it can take.
 Newer users don’t always want to, or simply can’t, verify their identity by sending sensitive documents to strange people or companies online.

-What’s more, huge numbers of people from the developing world couldn’t sign up to an exchange because they don’t have any form of identification or a bank account to buy cryptocurrencies with.
+What’s more, huge numbers of people from the developing world couldn’t sign up to exchange because they don’t have any form of identification or a bank account to buy cryptocurrencies with.

 Then there are the fees.
 Services like Coinbase charge large fees for buying cryptocurrencies.
 This makes it even less likely that poorer users in developing nations would buy digital currencies.
-This is unfortunate because digital currencies could have some of the greatest impact in these countries.
+This is unfortunate because digital currencies could have some of the greatest impacts in these countries.

 Lots of people in these nations might not have bank accounts, but a lot of people in them do have a mobile phone.
-Therefore, the team behind Electroneum have been keen to develop applications suitable for phone users to mine Electroneum on, as well as to send and receive it.
+Therefore, the team behind Electroneum has been keen to develop applications suitable for phone users to mine Electroneum on, as well as to send and receive it.